Text

 3. highly able or gifted pupils’ mental health.

-The doctoral students will otherwise follow the curricula for the doctoral programmes at each university and defend dissertations in these subjects: two in didactics (MDU), two in special education (SU) and five in pedagogical work, including two with a particular focus on students' mental health (KAU).
+The doctoral students follow the curricula for the doctoral programs at the respective universities and defend their thesis in these subjects: two in didactics (MDU), two in special education (SU) and five in pedagogical work, including two with a particular focus on students' mental health (KAU).

-At MDU, two doctoral students will be admitted to the doctoral programme in didactics.
+At MDU, two doctoral students were admitted to the doctoral programme in didactics.
 The domain of didactics focuses on education, teaching and learning with significance for preschools, schools and teacher educations.
 Didactic research is related to pedagogy, psychology, and special needs education.

-The doctoral programme will give students a shared platform and access to a collaborative environment.
+The doctoral programme gives doctoral students a shared platform and access to a collaborative environment.

-On the doctoral programme, doctoral students will begiven the opportunity to participate in international and national networks, exchange experience and partake in research conferences in order to develop their own knowledge of research and the research field.
+The Graduate School offers doctoral students the opportunity to participate in international and national networks, exchanges of experience and research conferences to develop their own knowledge of research and the research field.

 Why is the doctoral programme required?